Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 She typically works out 3-6 days a week, using Sundays as a rest day for recovery and therapy.

-Rousey starts with a warm-up routine consisting of stretching, 10 minutes of skipping rope, kicks, as well as punches while holding a 2 lb dumbbell in each hand.
+Rousey starts with a warm-up routine consisting of stretching, 10 minutes of skipping rope, kicks, and punches while holding a 2 lb dumbbell in each hand.

 Here are her workout routines broken down for you: